Sammyjo20/saloon-docs/digging-deeper/handling-rate-limits.md

 ### Creating your own store

-You may create your own rate limit store by implementing the `RateLimiterStore` interface.
+You may create your own rate limit store by implementing the `RateLimitStore` interface.

 ```php
 use Saloon\RateLimitPlugin\Contracts\RateLimitStore;